 If we as Christ's ambassadors would go the way of the Cross, preaching Christ and Him crucified, we would see many more souls brought into the Kingdom of God.
 Old things would pass away and all things would become new.
 Our proclamations of the Gospel would continually lift Him up and He would draw those out of darkness into His light.
 We are all born without Him, and that is why we need Him.
 Sinners are simply souls without a Savior, seeking to find satisfaction in this life.
 They need to hear there is a Savior Who wants them for His own.

 Several Greek words have been translated into the one English word "light."
-One of these words is used in reference to Jesus being the Light of the world 14 and has its own specific definition: "to shine, or make manifest."
-15 Just as light dispels darkness when the switch is turned on, so does Jesus dispel the darkness of death when He enters a person's life.
+One of these words is used in reference to Jesus being the Light of the world14 and has its own specific definition: "to shine, or make manifest."15 Just as light dispels darkness when the switch is turned on, so does Jesus dispel the darkness of death when He enters a person's life.
 If a person wanted light in a room he would not tell the darkness to "go away."
 Asking forgiveness for sins committed would be about as effective.
 Yes, Jesus would forgive someone for his sins, but what He wants is to bring about the new birth.
-If there were one thing for which we should ask forgiveness, it would be this: rejecting Him for so long and not responding sooner to His call to "come."
+If there were one thing for which one should ask forgiveness, it would be this: rejecting Him for so long and not responding sooner to His call to "Come and receive Life."

 For many years I have noticed the inescapable "calls to repentance," regardless of denomination or affiliation.
 Without exception, the hearers are told they must ask God to forgive their sins.
 In reality, they should be told what Peter said: "Repent ye, and be baptized every one of you in the name of Jesus Christ unto the remission of your sins; and ye shall receive the gift of the Holy Ghost."
 (Acts 2:38).